Vigroids

-Vigroids (formerly Nigroids) was the brand name of a liquorice sweet.
+Vigroids (also Mighty Imps, formerly Nigroids) was a brand of liquorice sweet.
 The small black pellets were particularly marketed as an expectorant lozenge for singers, using the slogan "for clarity of voice".
-The product was manufactured by Ernest Jackson & Company Ltd of Crediton in Devon, England, a subsidiary of Kraft Foods.
+The Nigroids/Vigroids brand was acquired by Ernest Jackson & Company Ltd of Crediton, Devon, England, in 1974.
+After several changes of ownership, Ernest Jackson became a subsidiary of Kraft Foods in 2011, and later of Mondelez International.

 The principal ingredient of Vigroids is liquorice block juice.
 The company warns that liquorice can raise blood pressure, and that those with a history of hypertension should not take too many.
 They suggest limiting consumption to 10 per day.
 No sugar is used.
 Small quantities of other flavourings such as menthol, eucalyptus and peppermint are added to help the pellets act as a breath mint.

 History

 Nigroids were invented by Ferris & Co.
 Ltd., manufacturing chemists of Bristol, England, in 1900.
 The company promoted them with the slogan: